unrealwork/axibase-collector/jobs/docker.md

    -job-enable=docker-socket
 ```

+The Docker job should start executing immediately, even if collector user has not been created.

 - Optionally, set auto-restart policy for the container if the Docker engine version supports this option `--restart-always=true`.
 - On hosts with SELinux enabled the container will run into `permission denied` error when trying to read data from `/var/run/docker.sock`.
 Switch to Remote Collection option.
 Other alternatives: https://github.com/dpw/selinux-dockersock